bhk/scam/reference.md

 strings.
 Not all strings are vectors, but all vectors are strings, so we can think of vectors as a subset of the set of strings.
-At the same time, a vector can contain any number of any string values, so we can also think of is as a Cartesian product of the set of strings.
+At the same time, a vector can contain any number of any string values, so we can also think of it as a Cartesian product of the set of strings.

 In terms of these subordinate types, SCAM is not statically typed at all.
 SCAM is mostly oblivious to them.
 It provides syntax for constructing some